Updated List of Countries for Indonesia Visa on Arrival (VoA) 2026

 This new circular letter revokes or replaces the earlier circular, which was published on the same topic on 26th July 2022.
 The updated list of Indonesia Visa on Arrival countries is based on President Joko Widodo’s instructions making it easier for tourists and investors to support Sustainable Tourism during the 2019 Corona Virus Disease Pandemic.

-Update Visa on Arrival 2024
+Update Visa on Arrival 2023 – 2025

-As of September 2023, The Indonesian government has expanded its Visa on Arrival and e-visa program by including Armenia, Mozambique, and Tanzania in the list of countries eligible for these travel options.
+As of September 2023, the Indonesian government has expanded its Visa on Arrival and e-visa program by including Armenia, Mozambique, and Tanzania in the list of countries eligible for these travel options.
 This move aims to further promote tourism and facilitate entry into Indonesia for citizens of these nations.
 Travellers from Armenia, Mozambique, and Tanzania can now conveniently obtain their visas upon arrival or through the online e-visa application system, making their visits to Indonesia smoother and more accessible.

 The number of nations formerly subject to Visa on Arrival under Indonesian government regulation has risen to 97 nations.
 Here is a complete list of countries that can use Visa on Arrival in Indonesia: